 One would think that action would be taken.
+Unfortunately, one would be wrong.
 A lot of paper flew.
 After the February 5, 2014 Wall Street Journal article, the Senate sent a letter on February 7, 2014 to the Federal Energy Regulatory Commission (FERC), to ask them what they were doing to protect the grid.
 And FERC Responded telling the Senate that:

 “Since the attack on the Metcalf facility in April 2013, the Commission’s staff has taken responsive action together with NERC, other federal and state agencies, and transmission and generation asset owners and operators.”

 As a result of Metcalf, FERC ordered The North American Electric Reliability Corporation (NERC) to develop an electric grid physical security standard.
 Yes, that’s right—the industry is self-regulated and writes their own standards.
 Problem solved right?

 To me, it is unconscionable that after almost 40 years, the federal government has not gotten a handle on grid physical security.

 The U.S. is Not Prepared for a Long-Term Power Outage.

 As disturbing as it might be, despite the numerous threats to the U.S. electric grid, the federal government has no plan for a long-term power outage.
 FEMA recently admitted this at the National Preparedness Symposium on May 24, 2018:

 “Current planning does not include any contingencies for very long term or extremely wide spread power outages.” -FEMA

 To FEMA’s credit, they have the right idea in the first two goals of their strategic plan.
 We need to: